 What Is the Purpose of a Contract?

-It is a document that is meant to establish whatever agreements a party has made and binds them into legally fulfilling their obligations to one another.
+It is a legal document that is meant to establish whatever agreements a party has made and binds them into legally fulfilling their obligations to one another.
 Many businesses issue contracts with both their clients and employees while certain individuals often make contracts with other individuals.
 No matter who you end up making a contract with, whatever is in the document must ensure that there is a fair exchange between the parties involved.
 So whether it's for photography, web design, cleaning service, or any other type of service, always make sure that the document covers everything it needs to for the sake of equal consideration.

 How to Make a Contract in Word